morris/lessql/README.md

 - Work closely to your database: LessQL is not an ORM
 - Does not attempt to analyze the database, instead relies on conventions and minimal user hints
 - Clean, readable source code so forks and extensions are easy to develop
-- Fully tested with MySQL and SQLite3
+- Fully tested with SQLite3, MySQL and PostgreSQL
 - MIT license

 For full documentation and examples, see the [homepage](http://lessql.net).